YOU ARE HERE Pest Watch > Scale insect control

 I then wipe the affected areas with more paper towel to remove further eggs.

 Biological control is available for plants growing in greenhouses or conservatories, using either nematodes or a parasitic wasp (Metaphycus helvolus).
-See suppliers for a list of suppliers.
+These are available from several mail order suppliers.

-Keep a close eye on the plant once you notice an attack and deal with any further outbreaks you see.
+Keep a close eye on the plant once you notice an attack and deal with any further outbreaks you see as soon as you see them.

 If you want to know more, or if you've got a gardening problem you need help with, then send an e-mail to: info@gardenforumhorticulture.co.uk